JoonEom/Call-Captioner/README.md

 ## Troubleshooting

 - **No transcription**: Ensure you're using Chrome/Edge and have granted microphone permissions
-- **All emotions show "neutral"**: Check browser console for errors, ensure backend is running
+- **All emotions show "neutral"**: Check browser console for errors, ensure backend is running and OpenAI API key is set
 - **Backend won't start**: Check if port 8000 is already in use, kill existing processes
-- **Models not loading**: Ensure you have internet connection for initial model downloads
+- **OpenAI API errors**: Verify your API key is correct and you have sufficient credits
+- **WebSocket connection issues**: Ensure backend is running before starting frontend

-## Testing Tone-Based Detection
+## Testing Emotion Detection

 To verify the system works correctly:

-1. **Test Case**: Say "I'm so happy" in different tones
+1. **Test Case**: Say different emotional phrases
-2. **Happy Tone**: Should detect "joy"
+2. **Happy phrases**: "I'm so excited!" should detect "excited" or "happy"
-3. **Sad Tone**: Should detect "sadness" (not "joy")
+3. **Sad phrases**: "I'm feeling down" should detect "sad" or "depressed"
-4. **Neutral Tone**: Should detect "neutral"
+4. **Neutral phrases**: "The weather is nice" should detect "neutral"

-This proves the system detects emotions from vocal tone, not words spoken.
+The system analyzes the text content and context to determine emotions.

 ## Notes

-- First run will download AI models (~1-2GB) - this may take a few minutes
-- Audio emotion detection requires sufficient audio data (at least 1 second)
+- Requires a valid OpenAI API key with sufficient credits
-- The system uses pure audio analysis - no text-based emotion detection
+- The system uses text-based emotion detection via ChatGPT
-- Confidence scores show how certain the model is about the detected emotion
+- Context is maintained throughout the conversation for better accuracy
+- Real-time transcription shows interim results while speaking